 About The Old-New Synagogue

-Built in a gothic style, the Old-New Synagogue is a rectangular structure with a pitched roof.
-Inside the Old-New Synagogue, visitors can see the interior in a similar state as it looked in medieval times and its seating plan is actually the same as it was at the date of its creation.
+Built in the Gothic style, the Old-New Synagogue is a rectangular structure with a pitched roof.
+Inside, visitors can see the interior in a similar state as it looked in medieval times.

 The Old-New Synagogue history

 Built in approximately 1270, the Old-New Synagogue was the oldest building in the Jewish Town within Prague, and as such became the heart of the community’s district.
 The Bohemian king, Premsyl Otakar II had given the Jews the right to built and protect their synagogues.
 According to legend, angels brought the stones from the destroyed Temple of Solomon to construct the new building.

 With a large saddle roof and late Gothic gables, the oblong-shaped Old-New Synagogue occupied an elevated spot dominating an area of single-storey homes from the middle ages.
 The building served as not only a place of worship but as a meeting place, rabbi’s office and school.

 During the pogroms of 1389, around 3,000 Jews were killed – many whilst seeking refuge inside the synagogue.
 However, despite such violence the Jewish community endured.
 The Old-New Synagogue survived a devastating fire in 1689 because the surrounding buildings were not close enough to spread the flames.

 While Czechoslovakia was occupied by the Nazis during World War Two, the Old-New Synagogue was preserved as the Nazis planned to dedicate the building as a museum to the Jewish race.
 After the war, the synagogue was significantly restored, fully reconstructed by 1999.